Profile Picture

 Alternatively, think of the string as a series of coin tosses: zero means heads, one means tails.
 If, across multiple individual runs, the longest run of heads we encountered is \(l\), then its probability is \(1 / 2^{l+1}\).
 In other words, we can estimate that, on average, we’ve tried at least \(2^{l+1}\) times.

-The chance of seeing a hash with many leading zeroes is very low, and the more unique elements we see, the higher the chance we’ll encounter such a hash.
-However, it’s still possible—thanks to uniform hashing—to get unlucky and see a binary string with many leading zeroes after just a few tries.
+The chance of seeing a hash with many leading zeroes is very low.
+The more unique elements we see, the higher the chance we will encounter such a hash.
+However, it is still possible to get unlucky and see a binary string with many leading zeroes after just a few tries, thanks to uniform hashing.
 These are outliers, and HyperLogLog has a clever way of handling them.

 Bucketing and Mergeability

 To manage outliers, HyperLogLog distributes the hash values into different buckets based on the initial \(b\) bits of the hash.
-This gives us a total of \(2^b\) buckets, each tracking its own maximum.
-Even though we’re distributing values, the maximum among them remains the same, so our problem is mergeable—we don’t have to worry about double-counting.
+This gives us a total of \(2^b\) buckets, and each bucket tracks its own maximum.
+Even though we are distributing values, the maximum among them remains the same.
+This means our problem is mergeable, so we do not have to worry about double-counting.

 Bucketing in HyperLogLog illustrated

-This property is incredibly useful for questions like, “How many unique users have liked posts in the last month?”
+This property is incredibly useful for queries such as “How many unique users have liked posts in the last month?”
 We can easily combine the buckets for each day and calculate the result.
-To do this, we persist each day’s serialized HyperLogLog structure (typically just a few kilobytes—no big deal).
+To do this, we persist each day’s serialized HyperLogLog structure.
+Since this structure is typically just a few kilobytes, storage is not an issue.
 The mergeability of HyperLogLog is also a boon in distributed systems: each server can maintain its own buckets, which can later be aggregated.

 Why not just use the mean?